LinkedInLearning/data-science-foundations-python-scientific-stack-3084641/README.md

 # Data Science Foundations: Python Scientific Stack
-This is the repository for the LinkedIn Learning course Data Science Foundations: Python Scientific Stack .
+This is the repository for the LinkedIn Learning course Data Science Foundations: Python Scientific Stack.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Data Science Foundations: Python Scientific Stack ][lil-thumbnail-url]